arunaugustine003/arunaugustine003/README.md

 ### About Me
 I love the art of programming and developing interesting web apps with rich UX and colorful UI.

-I am a Full Stack Web Developer by Passion and an avid UI/UX Design enthusiast.
+I am a Full Stack Web Developer by Passion.

 ### What do I do for Fun ?
-- I love playing Basketball
 - Reading about Black Holes and the endless Cosmos ✨

 [Peak into my Portfolio](https://arunaugustine.netlify.app/)